HQSquantumsimulations/struqture/documentation/src/physical_types/mixed_systems.md

 println!("{}", hamiltonian);
 ```

-In python, we need to use a `MixedSystem` and `MixedHamiltonianSystem` instead of a `MixedOperator` and `MixedHamiltonian`.
+In python, we need to use a `MixedSystem` and `MixedHamiltonian` instead of a `MixedOperator` and `MixedHamiltonian`.
 See next section for more details.

 ## Systems and HamiltonianSystems

-Following the intention to avoid unphysical behaviour, MixedSystems and MixedHamiltonianSystems are wrappers around MixedOperators and MixedHamiltonians that allow to explicitly set the number of spins, the number of bosonic modes and the number of fermionic modes in each subsystem of the systems.
+Following the intention to avoid unphysical behaviour, MixedSystems and MixedHamiltonians are wrappers around MixedOperators and MixedHamiltonians that allow to explicitly set the number of spins, the number of bosonic modes and the number of fermionic modes in each subsystem of the systems.
 When setting or adding a MixedProduct/HermitianMixedProduct to the systems, it is guaranteed that the mixed indices involved cannot exceed the number of spins, bosonic modes, and fermionic modes (for each subsystem) in the system.
 Additionally, the correct number of subsystems needs to have been specified for each type.
 Note that the user can decide to explicitly set the number of of each particle type to be variable.